Arpana20/Placement-Assessment-Skills-And-Benchmarking/README.md

 # Placement-Assessment-Skills-And-Benchmarking
-This project is intended to provide Intelligent Assessment program for KiTE Students
+This project is intended to provide Intelligent Assessment program for Students